 The CRM can provide a centralized platform for customer success work and collaboration.
 It’s imperative in this day and age to have top-tier customer service.
 Therefore, customer success should have somewhere other than Slack (or another messaging app) to update each other on tasks and general objectives around customers.
 Working on tasks within the CRM using a daily or weekly cadence will improve communication and collaboration among team members, resulting in a more coordinated and effective account planning process.

 Reporting and Analytics:

 Most CRMs can generate various reports and analytics to help you track the success of your account planning strategies to make data-driven decisions.
-Sales leaders will always be questioned or challenged on initiatives they put in place.
+Initiatives put in place by sales leaders will always be questioned or challenged.
 Getting very granular with your reports and dashboards on your account planning process will help you with two things:

 - Legitimize this selling method to leadership, as well as reps.
 This is especially true once reps/customer success begin to bear the fruits of their account planning labor and recognize that this process is helping them win larger deals.
 Leadership will always be numbers-driven, so tracking your success via reports helps them digest some as complex as account planning into they something they can more easily consume.